kbss-cvut/termit-web/_pages/technical-details.markdown

 ### TermIt ontology

-TermIt ontology is created in the process of creation of TermIt software.
-It inherits from common Data description ontology and extends it for the concepts used specifically in TermIt.
+TermIt ontology has been created while developing TermIt software.
+It inherits common Data description ontology and extends it for the concepts used specifically in TermIt.

 Major problems solved by the TermIt ontology regard textual annotations, occurrences of terms in the sources and user management.